Jeremy Spencer (drummer): Five Finger Death Punch (2005–2018)

-Post-drumming career (2018–present)
+Post-drumming career, Psycho Synner and Semi-Rotted (2018–present)

 Spencer departed Five Finger Death Punch permanently in December 2018.
 He cited his recent back surgery as his reason for leaving, saying in an interview in July 2020, "I physically reached a point where I wasn't being able to perform the way I like to perform.
 And I'd done it for so many years and hurt myself so much doing it.
 I really enjoyed the time.
 But it was obvious that - like, athletes retire at a certain point because their bodies aren't working.
 And you do anything for 14 years, it starts to grind you down mentally too."
 In June 2019, it was announced that Spencer has continued the band's support of first responders and was sworn in as a reserve police officer in Indiana.

 On September 17, 2019, it was announced that Spencer would be acting, co-directing, writing and providing the music for the soft pornographic horror parody series Lady Killer TV, which he also created.
 In the announcement, he stated: "I've had this idea in my head for a long time, and it was now or never in terms of pulling the trigger and making this series happen."
 The series features several prominent pornographic actors and actresses, such as Tori Black, Adriana Chechik, Nikki Benz and Tommy Pistol.

+Between 2020 and 2023, Spencer was the frontman of Psycho Synner (formerly Psychosexual), an alternative metal band where he performed under the name Grym Synner (formerly Devil Daddy).
+On October 31, 2021, he released nine Psycho Synner albums.
+In July 2023, he revealed he had disbanded Psycho Synner and was now solely focused on his new band, Semi-Rotted.